GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 You can also view [Release details](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app/releases/web-app-001?project={{project-id}}) in the GCP control panel.

-With your release created, it's time to promote your application through your environments.
+When a release is created, it will also be automatically rolled out to the first Target in the pipeline (unless approval is required, which will be covered in a later step of this tutorial).

+You can read more about this in the [Cloud Deploy delivery process](https://cloud.google.com/deploy/docs/overview#the_delivery_process) section of the documentation.

 Click **Next** to proceed.

 ## Promoting Applications

 With your release created, you can promote your application.
-When the Release was created in the previous step, it automatically promoted your application to the initial Target.
+When the Release was created in the previous step, it automatically rolled out your application to the initial Target.
 To confirm your `test` Target has your application deployed, run the following command:

 ```bash
 gcloud alpha deploy rollouts list --delivery-pipeline web-app --release web-app-001